 Our role in the project

-LPRC has been actively contributing to WP1 – Land use assessment and WP2 – Development of Harmonised Mapping Framework by deploying a combination of foresight methods for strategic and policy analysis and on WP2 by collaborating in the definition of the Harmonised Mapping Framework.
-As part of Task 1.3 – Future Land use Scenario Planning, LPRC organised a foresight workshop that focussed on developing a log-frame to forecast future land-use for the case study countries of the project – Sweden, Portugal, Ireland, UK, Italy and Poland.
-As part of dissemination, besides raising awareness towards the project at a national level, staff members will actively participate in organising a Pan-European MINATURA event in Brussels, during the 2nd Raw Materials Week (6th to 10th November 2017).
+La Palma Research Centre had an important contribution to WP1 – Land-use assessment and WP2 – Development of Harmonised Mapping Framework.
+On WP1 by deploying a combination of foresight methods for strategic and policy analysis and on WP2 by collaborating in the definition of the Harmonised Mapping Framework.
+As part of Task 1.3 – Future Land-use Scenario Planning, LPRC organised a foresight workshop that focussed on developing a log-frame to forecast future land-use for the case study countries of the project – Sweden, Portugal, Ireland, UK, Italy and Poland.
+As part of dissemination, besides raising awareness towards the project at a national and regional level, LPRC staff members also participated in the organization a Pan-European MINATURA event in Brussels, during the 2nd Raw Materials Week (6th to 10th November 2017).

 For more information please download the most recent brochure of Minatura2020 or contact Project Managers Adrienn Cseko at firstname.lastname@example.org or Sergio Montes Navarro at email@example.com.